BITSS/ICPSR2016/2-Reg-and-PAP/README.md

   c.
 The Oregon Medicaid Expansion Lottery.
 Oregon had a lottery to expand Medicaid, leading to a good experimental design to study important health outcomes.
 The PAP and papers are all available [here](http://www.nber.org/oregon/).

 3. With your own work, or the example PAP:

   a.
-Go through the PAP using Alejandro Ganimian's template.
+Go through the PAP using [Alejandro Ganimian's template](http://scholar.harvard.edu/alejandro_ganimian/classes/quantitative-methods-improving-causal-inference-educational-research-5).
+(The raw .tex file is on Github if you're a LaTeX user.)
 Complete the template, or see if you can find important items missing from one of the published paper's PAPs.

   b.
-For your chosen project, complete either the AEA Social Science Registry application pages, or Aspredicted.org's short form.
+For your chosen project, complete either the [AEA Social Science Registry](http://socialscienceregistry.org) application pages, or [Aspredicted.org](http://aspredicted.org)'s short form.
 (Aspredicted will let you create a toy version that self-destructs after 24 hours.
 On the AEA you probably don't want to go all the way to publishing, unless you're really serious about your project.)

   c.
-With your PAP materials you've created, set up an OSF page for the material.
+With your PAP materials you've created, set up an [OSF](http://www.osf.io) page for the material.
 Go most, but not all of the way, towards registering materials.
 (Again, unless you're really serious about your work--you can't delete an OSF registration and there isn't a demo option.)